 The principles of respect, beneficence and justice, and the associated practices of informed consent, risk-benefit analysis and equitable selection of subjects, acknowledge and promote the rights and dignity of human beings.
 Federal regulations and university policy require that the ethical principles of research must be observed and complied with by the researcher.
 It is the obligation of the IRB to scrutinize each proposal to assure that these principles and practices are upheld.

-Further discussion of these ethical principles may be found in the Belmont Report, copies of which are available through the Office of the Dean of Faculty.
+Further discussion of these ethical principles may be found in the Belmont Report (PDF), copies of which are available through the Office of Academic Affairs or online via the above hyperlink.